Scary Interview Questions At Halloween

 The key to answering scary interview questions is preparation.
 Knowing your CV inside out, researching the company, and practicing common interview questions can go a long way.
 However, there are also specific techniques you can employ to tackle tough questions head-on.

 The STAR method (Situation, Task, Action, Result) is a popular strategy for answering behavioural interview questions.
 It involves describing a situation you faced, the task you needed to accomplish, the action you took, and the result of your action.
 It's a structured way to share specific examples and demonstrate your skills and competencies.
-Here is a breakdown of the STAR stages and a an example for a Renewable Energy Project Developer:
+Here is a breakdown of the STAR stages and an example for a Renewable Energy Project Developer:

 Situation